himanshikhungar/R13_MFS/README.md

 # R13_MFS

 ## Introduction
 This repository contains Wolfram Script implementations of the method of fundamental solutions (MFS) for solving the R13 equations in rarefied gas flows.
 The scripts provide a meshless approach to solving boundary value problems efficiently.
+Additionally, the repository includes an analytic solution for the R13 equations and validates the MFS results by comparing them with the analytic results.

 ## Installation
 To run the scripts, you need to install the Wolfram Engine and sign in with a free Wolfram account.